-Non-Girl Scouts.
-If you plan to include non-Girl Scouts on your trip, such as siblings, they should also be the same appropriate grade level in progression with travel experience.
+Non-Girl Scouts If you plan to include non-Girl Scouts on your trip, such as siblings, they should also be the same appropriate grade level in progression with travel experience.
 For example, an eight-year-old sibling of a Senior should not participate in an international trip.
-And remember, you will have to purchase supplemental insurance for nonmembers.